Explaining Neural Scaling Laws: Four scaling regimes

-Here we discuss linear models in general terms, though the results immediately hold for the special cases of wide neural networks.
-In this section we focus on teacher-student models with weights initialized to zero and trained with mean squared error (MSE) loss to their global optimum.
+Here we discuss linear models in general terms, though the results immediately hold for the special cases of wide, deep neural networks.
+We focus on teacher-student models, in which the teacher generates samples from which the student model learns.
+We will assume student weights initialized to zero and trained with mean squared error (MSE) loss to their global optimum.